 This tropical butterfly has short hairs on its front legs, making it part of the 'brush-footed' butterfly family.
 They are fast flyers and usually stay at altitudes that are above human reach.
-In the warm climates it lives in, many broods are likely in one year and the butterflies are most active from spring to late autumn.
+In the warm climates that it lives in, many broods (generations) are likely to rise in one year and the butterflies are most active from spring to late autumn.

-In addition to its appearance, the caterpillars, as well as the butterflies, are poisonous.
-The larvae feed on passion flower vines which contain a toxic chemical.
+The caterpillar is reddish-brown with orange-brown stripes.
+It has two horns at the head and rows of sharp, black spines.
+It is not a caterpillar that lends itself to touching or handling.
+In addition to its foreboding appearance, the caterpillars, as well as the butterflies, are poisonous.
+The larvae feed on passion flower vines which contain a toxic chemical that stays in the body, rendering it lethal to anything that tries to eat it.

-Sometimes, swarms of them leave Latin America and fly into southern Texas and Florida.
+Sometimes, swarms of Gulf Fritillary Butterflies leave Latin America and fly into southern Texas and Florida, but this species is also a native to its U.S. range.

 Category: Butterfly or Moth